mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Final_study_guide/inheritance.md

 **Importance**

-Method lookup path describes the order in which ruby inspects or traverses the class hierarchy when a method is invoked to look for the method definition.

 The method lookup path is important because it determines which method definition ruby will execute in case the same method is defined in the class of the calling object as well as in the superclass or a mixed in module.